Adrian-Gatu/CTF-Competitios/Skool Cyber Community CTF.md

 Name one of the **files likely stolen** by the attacker while logged into the new account.

-To understand this I was looking if there are any sensitive data that could be valuable to the attacker on the suspected device and I found out that the newly created account viewed sensitive files regarding CRISPR Research.
+To understand this I was looking if there is any sensitive data that could be valuable to the attacker on the suspected device and I found out that the newly created account viewed sensitive files regarding CRISPR Research.

 ### **Query Used:**